acousineau/treehouse/Console Foundations.md

 ### Creating Users

 whoami
-	Displays the user you are currently logged in as
+* Displays the user you are currently logged in as

 sudo adduser
-	Adds a user
+* Adds a user

 When prompted with [Y/n]
-	Yes or No
+* Yes or No
-	The CAPITAL means it's the default
+* The CAPITAL means it's the default

 su
-	Switch User
+* Switch User
-	Allows you to log in as a different user
+* Allows you to log in as a different user

 exit
-	Exits from the current session
+* Exits from the current session

 ### File Permissions

 Permissions
-	Read - Reading a File (Read Contents)			r
+* Read - Reading a File (Read Contents) `r`
-	Write - Writing to a File (Update - Delete)		w Execute - Only comes into play with programs	x
+* Write - Writing to a File (Update - Delete) `w`
+* Execute - Only comes into play with programs `x`

 Who?
-	User
+* User
-	Group
+* Group
-	Other Users - Not owner, or member of group owning file
+* Other Users - Not owner, or member of group owning file

-	u - User
+* u - User
-	g - Group
+* g - Group
-	o - Other
+* o - Other

-	9 Permissions on File
+* 9 Permissions on File

-	rwxrwxrwx
+    * rwxrwxrwx

-	drwxrwxr-x 3 treehouse ....
+    * drwxrwxr-x 3 treehouse ....
-	-rw-rw-r-- 1
+    * -rw-rw-r-- 1
-	drwxrwxr-x 2
+	* drwxrwxr-x 2

-	- = False
+    * - = False
-	"character" = True
+	* "character" = True

 chmod (changing mode of file/directory)
-	Changes the permissions (mode) of a file or directory
+* Changes the permissions (mode) of a file or directory

-	chmod u/g/o
+* chmod u/g/o

-	chmod o+w hello.txt //adds write permission to other for hello.txt
+* chmod o+w hello.txt //adds write permission to other for hello.txt

-	chmod +x hello.txt //adds execute permission for everyone
+* chmod +x hello.txt //adds execute permission for everyone

 Permissions are represented with octal numbers
-	Octal Notation
+* Octal Notation

-	Decimal
+* Decimal
-	0	1 	2 	3 	4 	5 	6 	7 	8 	9
+    * 0	  1  2  3  4  5  6  7  8  9
-	10	11 	12 	13	14	15	16	17	18	19
+    * 10 11 12 13 14 15 16 17 18 19

-	Octal
+* Octal
-	0	1 	2 	3 	4 	5 	6 	7
+    * 0   1  2  3  4  5  6  7
-	10 	11 	12 	13 	14 	15 	16	17
+    * 10 11 12 13 14 15 16 17

-	7 rwx
+* 7 rwx
-	6 rw-
+* 6 rw-
-	5 r-x
+* 5 r-x
-	4 r--
+* 4 r--
-	3 -wx
+* 3 -wx
-	2 -w-
+* 2 -w-
-	1 --x
+* 1 --x
-	0 ---
+* 0 ---

-		   u  g  o
+* ugo
-	742 = rwxr---w-
+* 742 = rwxr---w-

-	r = 4
+    * r = 4
-	w = 2
+    * w = 2
-	x = 1
+    * x = 1

-	chmod 777 -assigns all permissions to users, groups, other
+    * chmod 777 -assigns all permissions to users, groups, other

 ### File Ownership

 chown
-	Change Owner
+* Change Owner
-	Changes the owner of a file or directory
+* Changes the owner of a file or directory

-	sudo chown invisluisdrummer hello.txt //changes owner
+    * sudo chown invisluisdrummer hello.txt //changes owner

-	sudo chown invisluisdrummer:invisluisdrummer hello.txt //changes group
+    * sudo chown invisluisdrummer:invisluisdrummer hello.txt //changes group

 ### SUDO

 Root User overrides every permission on every file and can do anything
-	Can be dangerous
+* Can be dangerous

 Do day to day work as normal user, and only use root when needed

 sudo
-	Run a command as a super user - with priviledges of root
+* Run a command as a super user - with priviledges of root

-	Sudo Password
+* Sudo Password
-		is user password - not "root" password
+    * is user password - not "root" password

 Trick...
-	!!
+* !!
-		Represents the most recently run command
+* Represents the most recently run command

-	sudo !!
+    * sudo !!

 ## Processes

 ### What is  Process?

 Process - instance of a program - when you run a program it creates an instance
-	- multiple instances of the same program can be made at once
+* multiple instances of the same program can be made at once
-	- unique id, who owns it, when and where it started, how many resources consumed (memory/cpu)
+* unique id, who owns it, when and where it started, how many resources consumed (memory/cpu)

 top - task manager is windows/activity monitor in apple
-    - gives up to date info on processes on our machine
+* gives up to date info on processes on our machine

-    ? - brings up the help
+* ? - brings up the help
-      - Look up how to sort
+* - Look up how to sort

-    q - quits the program
+* q - quits the program

 ps - lists out the processes
-   - all the programs you are running - usually when this runs bash and ps will appear by default considering both are running
+* all the programs you are running - usually when this runs bash and ps will appear by default considering both are running

-   Arguments:
+* Arguments:
-   ps aux - view all processes - all users - a LOT more...
+    * ps aux - view all processes - all users - a LOT more...

-   ps aux | grep "top" - filters processes to only lines that have "top" in them
+    * ps aux | grep "top" - filters processes to only lines that have "top" in them

 ### Pausing and Resuming Jobs

 Job - process that belongs to you

 Pausing - ability to pause a process while a full window program is running
-	Ctrl + Z
+    * Ctrl + Z
-	Gives job number and state "Stopped" then name of process
+    * Gives job number and state "Stopped" then name of process

-	fg - foreground - Bring the most recently stopped program to the foreground
+	* fg - foreground - Bring the most recently stopped program to the foreground

-	jobs - prints the list of jobs in this session if you change directories, (wd: <directory) will appear
+	* jobs - prints the list of jobs in this session
+        * if you change directories, (wd: `<directory>`) will appear

-	fg <job number> - opens job specified if multiple jobs are running
+	* fg `<job number>` - opens job specified if multiple jobs are running

-	+/- signifies what process will start if "fg" is performed
+	* +/- signifies what process will start if "fg" is performed

-top & - runs a process in the background
+* top & - runs a process in the background

 ### Killing Processes

-signal - a message sent to a process by the operating system
+* signal - a message sent to a process by the operating system

-kill - sends a signal to a process
+* kill - sends a signal to a process

-signal: TERM - Requests that the process terminates after any cleanup
+* signal: TERM - Requests that the process terminates after any cleanup

-ctrl + z --actually a signal telling a process to stop ctrl + c --Sent the TERM signal to the current process
+    * ctrl + z --actually a signal telling a process to stop
+    * ctrl + c --Sent the TERM signal to the current process

 What if process is in a different tab?

-	//Find process ID
+* //Find process ID
-	ps aux | grep "top" //second number from left
+* ps aux | grep "top" //second number from left

-	//Then kill command
+* //Then kill command
-	kill 1450  <== ID //sends TERM to process
+* kill 1450  <== ID //sends TERM to process

 What if the process is in a state where it's NOT looking at the signals coming in...?

 //Find process id and kill

-kill -STOP 1456 //sends normal STOP signal
+* kill -STOP 1456 //sends normal STOP signal

-kill -KILL 1456 //overrides process - last resort...
+* kill -KILL 1456 //overrides process - last resort...

 ## Environment and Redirection